dustinpfister/blog_posts/_posts/phaser-tilemap-set-collision-by-exclusion.md

 <!-- more -->

 ## 1 - What to know

+This is a post on setting up tile map collision detection, which is a necessary step in the process of making just about any kind of platform game with phaser ce and tile maps.
+I will not be covering tile maps in depth in this post, and assume that you have at least some background with phaser ce, and javaScript in general.

+### 1.1 - This is a phaser ce 2.x post

+In this post I am using phaser community edition 2.11.0, and not the newer phaser 3.x major release.

 ## 2 - Example of setting tile map collision by frame index exclusion